Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Have there been any recent changes to the cartel regime?
 If so, have they had a significant impact on enforcement activity?

 The Department of Justice’s (DOJ) efforts to prosecute cartelists remain vigorous.
 The most significant recent change by the DOJ is its emphasis that in cases where it already has some information about a cartel, it will not automatically grant conditional leniency to cooperating employees.
 The DOJ has also emphasised that protection of cooperating former employees is not automatic under any circumstances and that a grant of leniency applies only to crimes “integral to the [antitrust] violation”.
+Finally, the DOJ announced in late 2016 that it would treat certain agreements between competitors in the HR context as criminal violations of the antitrust laws.
 Some have questioned whether the DOJ’s approach, combined with developments in other jurisdictions, will lessen the attractiveness of seeking leniency and lead to a decline in applications.

 Are there any proposals to reform or amend the existing cartel regime?

 From time to time there are proposals to amend the statutory framework, but no action appears likely in the foreseeable future.

 Have there been any recent key cases?